thenumbernine/symmath-lua/README.md

 ### Variables

-`var = symmath.Variable(name[, dependencies])`
+`var = symmath.Variable(name[, dependencies[, value[, set]]])`
 `var = symmath.var(name[, dependencies])`
 `var1, var2, ... = symmath.vars(name1, name2, ...)`
+Create a variable.
+- name = The variable's given name.
-Create a variable with given name, and optionally a list of which variables it is dependent on for differentiation.
+- dependencies = A list of which variables it is dependent on for differentiation.
 By default variables of different names have a derivative of zero.
+- value = You can also specify a value to be inserted during code generation.
+- set = Which set the variable belongs to.
+By default this is `symmath.set.default`, which is assigned to `symmath.set.real`.
+An easier way to create variables from sets is using the `symmath.set.X:var(...)` function.

 `var:setDependentVars(var1, var2, ...)`
 Specify the variables that var is dependent on for differentiation.